Skip to content

 Pros

-• +Extensive multi-channel integration across popular chat applications (WhatsApp, Telegram, Discord, Slack).
+• +Extensive multi-channel integration with popular chat applications (WhatsApp, Telegram, Discord, Slack, Signal, iMessage).

-• +Persistent long-term memory enables context-aware and continuous assistance, improving interaction quality.
+• +Persistent long-term memory enables personalized and continuous assistance across sessions.

 Cons